-• Step One Parents/guardians are made aware of bursary awards during the admissions process.
-If parents/guardians believe that they may be eligible for a bursary, then a Bursary Application Form will need to be completed to establish the financial circumstances of the household.
-The Form, which requests details of income and capital, must be accompanied by full documentary evidence and can be completed electronically or by hand.
-The completed Form, together with the necessary documentary evidence, is to be submitted to the Bursar no later than the date stated in the registration process.
-Late applications may be considered but depend on the availability of grants; parents/guardians are advised that availability is likely to be limited.
+- Step One Bursary information is available to parents as part of the admissions process.
+If parents/guardians believe that they may be eligible for a bursary, then a Bursary Application Form must be completed to establish the financial circumstances of the household.
+In the case of separated parents, each parent with parental responsibility should complete the bursary application.
+The Form, which requests details of income and capital, must be accompanied by full documentary evidence and is completed electronically.
+The completed Form, together with the necessary documentary evidence, is to be submitted no later than the date stated in the registration process.
+Late applications may be considered but in exceptional circumstances only and with prior agreement of the Bursar.
+Parents/guardians are advised that the availability of grants to late applicants is likely to be limited.
+The School expects all potential bursary applicants to demonstrate a commitment to Farnborough Hill by attending an Open Afternoon or private tour, Busy Bee taster day or interview with the Head.

-- Step Two The Bursar assesses all applications, then passes those which may be eligible to Bursary Administration Limited (BAL).
-BAL will then conduct a home visit and produce a report for the Governors giving an indication of the likely level of support needed to allow the child to attend the School. - Step Three After the relevant entrance examination has been passed, the Governors' Bursary Awards Sub-Committee will meet to make the final assessment of bursaries.
-Parents/guardians are then advised whether their child is to be offered a place at the School and the outcome of the bursary application.
-If a significant bursary is required but not awarded, it is likely that a place will not be offered.
-At II+ it is the School's intention, where possible, to announce the bursary award in conjunction with the offer of a place. - Step Four All bursary places should be acknowledged and accepted/declined by mid-February to allow for any unaccepted funds to be redistributed to other applicants.
-At this stage parents will also be asked to declare if they remain on the waiting list for a place at another school/or for consideration of an award elsewhere.
+- Step Two Eligible applications will be assessed by Bursary Administration Limited (BAL).
+This assessment may include a home visit.
+BAL will then produce a report for the Bursar and Governors giving an indication of the likely level of support needed to allow the child to attend the School.
+Parents/guardians will be notified if it is likely that the level of support needed is beyond the financial resources of the School.
+Parents/guardians will have the option to proceed to be assessed for a place that they will fund in full via fees, or to withdraw prior to the entrance examination. - Step Three After the relevant entrance examination has been passed, the Governors' Bursary Awards Sub-Committee will meet to make the final assessment of bursaries.
+Parents/guardians are then advised whether their daughter is to be offered a place at the School and the outcome of the bursary application.
+At II+ it is the School's intention, where possible, to announce the bursary award in conjunction with the offer of a place. - Step Four All bursary places should be acknowledged and accepted/declined in accordance with the timeline outlined in the admissions process.